intuitibits/scandump/README.md

        scandump --version
 ```

 Where `<interface>` is the name of the WLAN interface (e.g. `wlan0`), and `<filename>` is the name of the PCAP file to be generated.
-Standard output is used if file is `-`.
+Standard output is used if filename is `-`.

-The command must be run as root since only privileged users can initiate a scan.
+The command must be run as root since only privileged processes can initiate a scan.

 ## Example